KaiHsiangHu/iNEXT.IE/README.md

 `iNEXT.IE` features two statistical analyses (non-asymptotic and asymptotic):

-1. A non-asymptotic approach based on interpolation and extrapolation for diversity
+1.A non-asymptotic approach based on interpolation and extrapolation for diversity

 `iNEXT.IE` computes the estimated diversity for standardized samples with a common sample size or sample completeness.
 This approach aims to